bixb922/crank-organ/doc-software/README.md

 Use the "Edit Tunelib" option to add title, genre, author, rating, etc.

+## Select files for backup

+After navigating to the ```data``` folder, the button "Select files for backup" will show.
+Click this button to select all files that should have backup and then use one of these:
+* Use the "Download" button to download the files individually
+* Use the "Download as tar" to download the files as one uncompressed ```.tar``` archive.

+## Select if not in PC tunelib

+After navigating to the ```tunelib``` folder, the   "Select if not in PC tunelib" button will show.
+This button will compare filenames between tunelib folder of the PC and tunelib folder of the microcontroller.
+It will then select all files that are present on the microcontroller but not on the PC.
+The purpose is to show files to be purged on the microcontroller if they have been deleted on the PC.

+In spite of the messages on the dialogs, no files will be transferred.

 ## View files
 Files that are "underlined" in the File Manager can be clicked to view their content.